ctrlaltdad/FirstPassModelCompare/README.md

 ## 📈 Potential Extensions

 The modular architecture enables easy addition of:
-- **Runtime Performance** - Actual execution benchmarking
+- **Runtime Performance** - Actual execution benchmarking with timing analysis
-- **Security Analysis** - Vulnerability and safety assessment
+- **Advanced Security Analysis** - Vulnerability scanning and threat modeling
-- **Maintainability** - Code complexity and refactoring metrics
+- **Maintainability Metrics** - Code complexity, cyclomatic complexity, and refactoring indicators
-- **Testing Coverage** - Unit test quality and coverage analysis
+- **Testing Coverage** - Unit test quality, coverage analysis, and test completeness
-- **Compliance** - Organizational standard adherence
+- **Compliance Analysis** - Organizational standard adherence and regulatory compliance
+- **Cross-platform Compatibility** - Multi-OS testing and environment analysis
+- **Memory Usage Analysis** - Resource consumption and optimization opportunities

+### 🎛️ **Weight Configuration Guide**

+Use different weight presets based on your analysis goals:

+- **Balanced** (Default): Equal weight for comprehensive analysis
+- **Security First**: When security and compliance are paramount
+- **Performance Focus**: For high-performance applications requiring speed
+- **Enterprise**: Documentation-heavy environments with strict requirements
+- **Agile Development**: Fast iteration with emphasis on adaptability
+- **Maintenance**: Long-term code maintenance and readability priority

-The analyzer is designed to be fair, objective, and easily extensible for different types of code comparison tasks.
+The analyzer is designed to be fair, objective, and easily extensible for different types of code comparison tasks with real-time customization capabilities.